ranitham/mindbody-laravel/src/docs/Api/PayrollApi.md

 $RequestLimit = 56; // int | Number of results to include, defaults to 100
 $RequestLocationId = 56; // int | A LocationId that you want to retrieve payroll information for.
 If you do not supply a `LocationId`, data from all locations is returned.
 $RequestOffset = 56; // int | Page offset, defaults to 0.
-$RequestScheduledServiceId = 789; // int | The ID for the instance of the service offered
+$RequestScheduledServiceId = 789; // int | Filters the results to a single scheduled service.
+This parameter must be used with a single ScheduledServiceType.
-$RequestScheduledServiceType = "RequestScheduledServiceType_example"; // string | Defines a payroll filter for the type of service offered, either \"Class\", \"Appointment\", or \"Enrollment\".
+$RequestScheduledServiceType = "RequestScheduledServiceType_example"; // string | Filters the results to schedule service earnings for specific types of services.
+Possible values:  * Class  * Appointment
 $RequestStaffId = 789; // int | A list of staff IDs that you want to retrieve payroll information for.
 If you do not supply a `StaffId`, all active staff members return, ordered by staff ID.
 $RequestStartDateTime = new \DateTime("2013-10-20T19:20:30+01:00"); // \DateTime | The beginning of the date range for the payroll information to be returned.
 The maximum allowed date range is 14 days.  * If you do not supply a `StartDateTime`, data returns for the seven days prior to the `EndDateTime` that you supply.  * If you do not supply either a `StartDateTime` or an `EndDateTime`, the data returns for seven days prior to today’s date.